 Fellows are free to pick the most appropriate case throughout the day and is not tied to a particular staff surgeon.
 If necessary or available, fellows may be asked to staff a routine trauma case if additional rooms become available during the day (e.g., washout, ankle fracture, femoral nail, etc.) but not in lieu of a primary trauma case of interest to the fellow.

-In addition to the large numbers of acute polytrauma and monotrauma patients treated, a large volume of posttraumatic reconstruction surgery is performed including Ilizarov reconstruction for nonunions, malunions, posttraumatic osteomyelitis and leg length discrepancy.
-Complex hindfoot and ankle reconstruction and hip related osteotomies.
+In addition to the large numbers of acute polytrauma and monotrauma patients treated, a large volume of post-traumatic reconstruction surgery is performed including Ilizarov reconstruction for nonunions, malunions, post-traumatic osteomyelitis, leg length discrepancy, and hip related osteotomies.

 There is no call for the first month, supervised call for the second month and then the call is under monitored supervision beginning the third month of the fellowship.

 After the second month, the fellow will take independent night call as an attending on the trauma service with full operative privileges.
 There is always a backup faculty member on call if the fellow has questions or problems and fellows can call the faculty in at any time deemed necessary.
-Call averages approximately five to seven times per month depending on trauma staff schedules and is divided between the two institutions.
+Call averages approximately five to seven times per month depending on trauma staff schedules.

 In addition to the vast clinical experience offered in the course of this fellowship, there are many basic science research opportunities in the areas of fracture biomechanics and orthobiologics.
 Our biomechanics and cellular biology labs are staffed by full-time Ph.D.s and their master’s and doctoral candidates.
 The labs are dedicated to collaborative orthopaedic research projects.

-Our previous fellows have obtained a wide variety of positions, including academic traumatologists running trauma services at the Naval Medical Center in San Diego, State University New York in Buffalo, Louisiana State University in New Orleans, and the University of Colorado in Denver and University of Missouri- Springfield.
+Our previous fellows have obtained a wide variety of positions, including academic traumatologists running trauma services at the Naval Medical Center in San Diego, State University New York in Buffalo, Louisiana State University in New Orleans, University of Colorado in Denver and University of Missouri- Springfield.